-'Design integrity in bath means that you must select the right ingredients and assemble them with clarity and style.'
+“Design integrity in a bath means that you must select the right ingredients and assemble them with clarity and style.”

-2. She loves white as much as I do. 🙂
+2. She loves a white bathroom as much as I do. 🙂

 Barbara believes that bath fixtures should always be white.
 Almost every image in her presentation had some element of white repeated in the room along with white plumbing fixtures.

-After all, there’s nothing worse than a bathroom filled with tile in multiple colours (for example) with not a stitch of white in any of it and then a bunch of screaming white plumbing fixtures.
+For example, there’s nothing worse than a bathroom filled with tile in multiple colours and not a stitch of white in any of it.
+And then there are a bunch of screaming bright white plumbing fixtures.

-There is no white in this tile and notice that the sinks are not white.
-It would look odd if the only white in this bathroom was found in the sinks (below) as there are already at least four colours found in the tile and not one is white.
+In the image below, there is no white in the tile and notice that the sinks are also not white.
+It would look odd if the only white in this bathroom was found in the sinks as there are already at least four colours found in the tile – and not one of them is white.